DOCK 6 FAQ

 What if I have a question that is not answered here or in the manual?

-You can join the dock-fans mailing list to meet and talk with other people who are also interested in DOCK.
-Please search the archives before asking your question in case it has been asked before.
+You can join the DOCK-Fans mailing list to meet and talk with other people who are also interested in DOCK.
+Please search the archives before asking your question.

 Installation Questions